 Teachers at Beechen Cliff enjoy our boys’ irreverent humour and draw energy from their natural enthusiasm.
 Our passion to teach boys requires a commitment to build relationships, expect the highest standards, and lead a classroom that engages each boy in the way he learns best.

 Our library is crammed with fiction to cater for boys of all reading interests and abilities to develop their engagement with the written word and a love of reading.

 A zest for knowledge and an enquiring mind are important and we expect all boys to achieve high academic standards, but our view of education is embedded in celebrating all aspects of success – the creative and the physical as much as the intellectual.
 We support each boy in developing balance within his life, giving access to such a significant range of opportunities that all can find activities which will develop these attributes.
 Our boys pride themselves on their participation and achievements.
 Beechen Cliff boys understand the importance of resilience – one who is confident, optimistic and happy.

-Risk takers by nature, boys find a new comfort level with non-traditional subjects and all of our boys are nurtured to become increasingly self-confident without arrogance and to recognise the role that their increasing leadership potential can have on others.
+Our boys are nurtured to become increasingly self-confident without arrogance and to recognise the role that their increasing leadership potential can have on others.
+This is based around both understanding and embracing the school Core Values: aspiration, compassion, independence and respect.
 From an early point boys are given the chance to lead and to learn the value of themselves.
 At Beechen Cliff we have a key role to play in fostering “emotionally literate boys,” who respond to others with empathy and compassion.